 Reporting: Students who have experienced general harassment shall report the incident to school authorities as soon as possible.
-If the harassment is between students, the student should report the incident to the classroom teacher or the principal.
+If the harassment is between students, the student should report the incident to the supervising school authority.
 If the harassment comes from an adult, the student should report directly to the principal or another responsible adult.